hasura/graphql-engine/docs/graphql/manual/migrations/existing-database.rst

 served by CLI.
 Otherwise, changes could be made through the server console and they will not be tracked by migrations.

-So, the first step is to disable the console served by the GraphQL Engine server.
+So, the first step is to disable the console served by the GraphQL engine server.
 In order to do that, remove the ``--enable-console`` flag from the command that starts the server or set the following environment variable to false: